SharonCao0920/CloudComputing/Hadoop_MapReduce/PiProject/README.md

 # Pi Project

-This Pi Project is to run the MapReduce model using Hadoop-3.3.4 as the framework to calculate pi value.
+This Pi Project is to run MapReduce model using Hadoop-3.3.4 as the framework to calculate pi value.

 **[Pi Project Google Slides](https://docs.google.com/presentation/d/1A75PakJXY7raApU-OAx7mBwsi7o_ektbuqt7b68NZJ4/edit?usp=sharing)**